KILTprotocol/docs/docs/chain/collator.md

 2. Execute the query by pressing the "+" button on the right side

 If the collator has enough self-stake and delegator stake it will be selected to collate.
-Once the collator has been chosen, it will be part of the `topCandidates()` set.
 A time period of two sessions must pass before the collator will be authoring blocks, e.g. after the rest of current session and the entire next one.